Celtic FC seeking to settle boys club sex abuse cases

 The litigation, run by Thompsons Solicitors, relates to historical claims of sexual assault by convicted paedophiles Jim Torbett - the founder of the Boys Club - and Frank Cairney, a former coach.

+Group proceedings were brought in to Scots law in 2020.
+They allow groups of two or more people with the same, or similar, claims to raise a single action in the Court of Session.

-A hearing had been scheduled for October at the Court of Session before Lord Arthurson.
+A hearing for the group litigation had been scheduled for October at the Court of Session before Lord Arthurson.

 It is now understood Celtic has made it clear it is prepared to negotiate to settle the cases.